bitmakerlabs/react-marvel-api/README.md

 string concatenation approach will give you something like this:

 ```
-const endpoint = MarvelService.ENDPOINTS.comic + '/' + id;
+const endpoint = MarvelService.ENDPOINTS.character + '/' + id;
 ```

-Dont' forget to separate the 'comic' endpoint from the `id` using a forward slash!
+Dont' forget to separate the 'character' endpoint from the `id` using a forward slash!

 Now that we have our `params` and `endpoint`, we'll use `axios.get()` to